thesanjeevyadav01/12323392_Frontend/README.md

 ## Screenshots

-_Include some screenshots of the dashboard here to give users a visual reference._

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to reach out at [thesanjeevyadav01@gmail.com](mailto:thesanjeevyadav01@gmail.com).